sixty-north/cosmic-ray/docs/implementation.rst

 or delete them.
 These modified parse trees are then turned back into code which is written to disk for use in a test run.

-For each individual mutation, Cosmic Ray modifies the Python runtime environment to replace the MUT with the mutated version.
+For each individual mutation, Cosmic Ray applies a mutation to the code on disk.
 It then uses user-supplied test commands to run tests against mutated code.

 In effect, the mutation testing algorithm is something like this: